When developing IT products, is rapid development always the most important value?

 ✅ Team operation becomes more efficient by understanding the developers' tendencies and work styles and utilizing optimization tools.

-💡 Tools are needed to look into individual work to increase work productivity by accumulating work from yesterday and today, rather than developing to meet quick deadlines.
+💡 Rather than developers meeting quick deadlines, tools are needed to look into each individual's work to increase work productivity by building on the work of yesterday and today.

-🚀 It's time to consider not just speed, but also long-term operation and improvement in product development methods.
+🚀 It's time to consider product development methods, not just speed, but also long-term operation and improvement.